ormizj/template-nuxt-fsd/README.md

 - 📂 `entities`
     - 📂 `A`
         - 📂 `@x`
-            - 📄 `A.ts` — a special public API just for code inside entities/B/
+            - 📄 `B.ts` — a special public API just for code inside entities/B/
         - 📄 `index.ts` — the regular public API

 Then the code inside `entities/B/` can import from `entities/A/@x/B`: